ibm-cloud-docs/containers/storage-block-vpc.md

     `name`
     :   Enter a name for your storage class.

     `profile`
-    :   Enter the profile that you selected in the previous step, or enter `custom` to use a custom IOPs value.
+    :   Enter the profile that you selected in the previous step.
+Choose `general-purpose`, `sdp`, `5iops-tier`, `10iops-tier`, or custom use a custom IOPs value.
 To find supported storage sizes for a specific profile, see [Tiered IOPS profile](/docs/vpc?topic=vpc-block-storage-profiles).
 Any PVC that uses this storage class must specify a size value that is within this range.

     `csi.storage.k8s.io/fstype`
     :   In the parameters, enter the file system for your {{site.data.keyword.block_storage_is_short}} instance.
 Choose `xfs`, `ext3`, or `ext4`.
 If you want to modify the ownership or permissions of your volume you must specify the `csi.storage.k8s.io/fstype` in your own storage class and your PVC must have `ReadWriteOnce` as the `accessMode`.
 The {{site.data.keyword.block_storage_is_short}} driver uses the `ReadWriteOnceWithFSType` `fsGroupPolicy`.
 For more information, see [CSI driver documentation](https://kubernetes-csi.github.io/docs/support-fsgroup.html#csi-driver-fsgroup-support){: external}.

     `encrypted`
     :   In the parameters, enter `true` to create a storage class that sets up encryption for your {{site.data.keyword.block_storage_is_short}} volume.
 If you set this option to `true`, you must provide the root key CRN of your {{site.data.keyword.keymanagementserviceshort}} service instance that you want to use in `parameterencryptionKey`.
 For more information about encrypting your data, see [Setting up encryption for your {{site.data.keyword.block_storage_is_short}}](#vpc-block-encryption).